sepam/30DayMapChallenge-2021/README.md

 # #30DayMapChallenge

-This repository stores my submission to the #30DayMayChallenge of November 2021.
+This repository stores my submissions to the #30DayMayChallenge of November 2021.
 The original challenge is listed the official repository here: https://github.com/tjukanovt/30DayMapChallenge

 ![30DayMapChallenge](30dmpc_2021.png)